-This easy hot artichoke dip recipe pairs great whether it’s with a low carb baguette or a lightly peppered keto cracker.
+This Baked Creamy Garlic Parmesan Hot Artichoke Dip recipe pairs great whether it’s with a low carb baguette or a lightly peppered keto cracker.
 It won’t matter if your cooking for the family or entertaining a number of guests, this baked artichoke dip is sure to be a favorite!

 Easily one of the best artichoke dips we’ve ever made!
 It’s subtly infused with garlic and parmesan making for one heck of a tasty dip because let’s face it, garlic and parm go good on pretty much anything.